 ALI seeks candidates who have received their law degrees within the past 15 years and who have been full-time academics for three to 10 years.
 All legal fields and all methodologies are eligible.

-We will be seeking the next round of nominations in late 2016.
+Nominations for 2016 are now closed.
+Winner(s) will be announced in the spring of 2017.
+We will be seeking the next round of nominations in the fall of 2017.
 We request no more than one nominee per school.
 The law school dean (or his or her designee) should submit a nominating letter explaining why the nominee's work is especially promising.
-The nominee's complete CV should also be included along with the names of one or two references (who need not be at the same law school) and one to three of the nominee's writings (even if not yet published) that demonstrate scholarship with the potential to influence law reform.
+The nominee's complete CV should also be included and one to three of the nominee's writings (even if not yet published) that demonstrate scholarship with the potential to influence law reform.

 For more information, please contact the ALI Executive Office at 215-243-1673 or EarlyScholars@ALI.org.